Georges Mikautadze: Lyon

 On 18 July 2024, despite Metz having reached an agreement with Monaco previously, Mikautadze refused to join Monaco and signed for his former club Lyon on a four-year deal, for €18.5 million, with €4.5 million in potential bonuses and a 15% sell-on clause.

 He chose to have the number 69 on his jersey as it is the number of the Rhône department, of which Lyon is the préfecture.

 One month later, on 18 August 2024, he played in his first game for Lyon, a 3–0 defeat away to Rennes.
 Mikautadze opened his goal-scoring account with a brace in a 2–2 draw against Auxerre on 27 October 2024.

 On 28 November 2024, on the fifth matchday of the 2024–25 UEFA Europa League league phase, he scored two goals in a 4–1 victory over Qarabağ, his first goals in European competitions.

 Villarreal

 On 1 September 2025, Mikautadze was transferred to Villarreal, signing a six-year contract with the Spanish side, where he chose to wear Number 9.
 On 20 September, he scored his first goal in a 2–1 win against Osasuna.
 On 1 October, he netted his first goal in the UEFA Champions League against Juventus in a 2–2 away draw.

+In February 2026, Mikautadze was named LaLiga Player of the Month after scoring three times and providing one assist in four successive matches.
+He finished the season as the team topscorer with 13 league goals and also became the most prolific player of the Spanish top league among its debutants this season.